lasaths/HandyPi/README.md

 ### Camera Not Opening
 - Ensure your camera is connected and not being used by another application
+- For Raspberry Pi Camera Modules: Use `--picamera` flag and ensure Picamera2 is installed (`sudo apt install -y python3-picamera2`)
-- Try different camera indices: `--camera 1`, `--camera 2`, etc.
+- For USB webcams: Try different camera indices: `--camera 1`, `--camera 2`, etc.
-- On Linux, you may need to grant camera permissions
+- On Linux, ensure your user is in the `video` group: `sudo usermod -a -G video $USER` (log out and back in)
+- Enable camera in `raspi-config` if using Pi Camera Module: `sudo raspi-config` → Interface Options → Camera → Enable

 ### RabbitMQ Connection Failed
 - Verify RabbitMQ server is running: `rabbitmqctl status`